Skip to content

 Proxy Types

-There are multiple types of proxy roles that can be delegated to accounts, where are represented in Proxy.sol through the ProxyType enum.
+There are multiple types of proxy roles that can be delegated to accounts, which are represented in Proxy.sol through the ProxyType enum.
 The following list includes all of the possible proxies and the type of transactions they can make on behalf of the primary account:

 • Governance - the governance proxy will allow the proxy account to make any type of governance related transaction (includes both democracy or council pallets)